Key information

 English Literature (MA)

-You will be taught by highly regarded scholars, writers and critics who are engaged in research, writing ground-breaking books, talking to or writing in the national media, and providing expert advice to organisations including the Royal Shakespeare Company, the Department for Education and other national and international bodies.
+The MA is taught by highly-regarded scholars, writers, and critics who are at the forefront of the current scholarly conversation in their fields, and who will inspire and challenge you to do your best work.
+Academics in the English department write ground-breaking books, appear in the national media, and provide expert advice to organisations including the Royal Shakespeare Company, the Department for Education and other national and international bodies.

 You may study this course full-time for one year or part-time over two years.